The Nest

 Two removal company workers unload boxes from minibusses into the customer’s home.

-1. Start Packing Early before the Apartment Move
+1. Start Packing Early Before the Apartment Move

 Packing is always a hassle, but it can go much more smoothly if you start early enough.
 Don’t wait until the day before your international move to pack up everything in your apartment; begin packing a few weeks before moving day.